Skip to main content

 • Use physical models usePhysicalModels

-Specify if a physical model should be trained.
+Specify if physical models should be enabled.
 No training data are required for physical models to work.
 It takes one of the following values: true or false

 import requests